MinecraftU/mcu-curriculum/level_5/section_0.md

         }
     }
     ```
 4. Left-click on `ExampleMod` and press `Shift + F6`.
 Change the name to something that you like and click `Refactor`.
 This will change all instances of `ExampleMod` to a mod name of your choice.
 For our examples, we use `CopperMod` since our mod adds copper to the game.
 We'll also have to change the `MODID` and `VERSION` variables to what we want.
 You can delete the example `println` statement if you wish.
 5. If this is your first IntelliJ project, or you don't have an SDK setup, you will need to do so now.
     * Press `ctrl + shift + alt + s`
     * In the `Project SDK` section click `New...` and click `JDK`
     * A _Select Home Directory for JDK_ window will appear.
 Navigate to your `Java` folder which by default should be in `C:\ > Program Files > Java`  Click the jdk folder and hit `OK`
 6. Finally, select the dropdown arrow on the upper right and click it.
 You should see two options "Minecraft Client" and "Minecraft Server".
-Select `Minecraft Client` and then click the green run arrow right next to the bug icon.
+Select `Minecraft Client` and then click the green run arrow right next to the bug icon:
 ![](images/section_0/run_configuration.png)

 You are done!
 Minecraft should launch with our example mod loaded into the game (You can verify by clicking the `Mods` button, and you will see "Example Mod" in the mods list).